Ayush-Sajwan/puzzleapp/README.md

 Stage 4:School Stage:
      In this stage there is set of questions of GK answers to which are hidden in links in text of questions.
-     Following are answers to questions in order:
+     Following are answers to questions in order:-- Number of islands:14125--
-         Number of islands:14125
-         Capital of Japan:Tokyo
+         Capital of Japan:Tokyo--
-         Nuclear bomb drop year:1945
+         Nuclear bomb drop year:1945--
-         Tsumani Hit year:2011
+         Tsumani Hit year:2011--

      This stage also contains additional clue for next stage that is Book Price that is Rs 97